-TABLE 0-8 EVALUATION OF NEW AND UPDATED SOCIAL IMPACTS DURING CONSTRUCTION
+TABLE 8 EVALUATION OF NEW AND UPDATED SOCIAL IMPACTS DURING CONSTRUCTION

-CATEGORY NEW OR UPDATED IMPACT IMPACT EXTENT PRE- MITIGATED SIGNIFICANCE EVALUATION AND MITIGATION MEAUSRE RESIDUAL SIGNIFICANCE New impacts Way of Life New Potential loss of employment, training, and procurement opportunities due to ineffective advertising or a lack of skills among job seekers and businesses Wagga Wagga Junee Albury Greater Hume- Lockhart Medium Negative This impact was identified during community consultation.
+CATEGORY NEW OR UPDATED IMPACT IMPACT EXTENT PRE- MITIGATED SIGNIFICANCE EVALUATION AND MITIGATION MEAUSRE RESIDUAL SIGNIFICANCE 5 New impacts Way of Life New Potential loss of employment, training, and procurement opportunities due to ineffective advertising or a lack of skills among job seekers and businesses Wagga Wagga Junee Albury Greater Hume- Lockhart Medium Negative This impact was identified during community consultation.
 Due to the sheer number of current projects, here was a concern that recent graduates from TAFE and high school may not know these roles exist if they are not advertised properly.
 This impact will be mitigated through undertaking proactive advertising including: Identify and attend local career fairs Advertise all direct vacancies locally in online media.
-Work with job search agencies, TAFE, local jobs programs in the social locality to identify potential iob seekers.
-Medium Positive
+Work with job search agencies, TAFE, local jobs programs in the social locality to identify potential job seekers.
+Conduct "Meet the Contractor" supplier information sessions.
+Communicate industry and business opportunities via procurement websites and ICT systems (i.e. ICN gateway).
+Engage with ICN gateway, relevant RDAs (i.e. Murray and Riverina) and local governments on local industry and business capability and capacity.
+Promote opportunities through industry associations and chambers of commerce.
+Issue media releases on project opportunities in Medium Positive

-&lt;sup>5 The significance assessment is based on magnitude and likelihood criteria drawn from the 2021 SIA Guideline and provided in the SIA Report for the project (WSP, 2022, pp. 24-25).
+5 The significance assessment is based on magnitude and likelihood criteria drawn from the 2021 SIA Guideline and provided in the SIA Report for the project (WSP, 2022, pp. 24-25).
 It assumes that the mitigation strategy and/or management sub-plans have been applied.